How 3 variables impact financial performance

 These are the questions the athenahealth research team have set out to answer in an ongoing project, tapping into performance data from athenahealth’s national network of providers.
 After examining 39,000 physicians — practicing in thousands of locations, across specialty mixes and sizes — they zeroed in on a set of core business metrics that serve as proxies for these organizations’ financial health.
 Then they tested a wide range of variables tied to staff capability, physician engagement, and patient engagement and access, to determine which correlate most consistently with overall financial performance.

-The full report of initial findings of the project can be found here, but one of the best ways to understand which levers most directly drive business results is to explore three key areas with the interactive below.
+One of the best ways to understand which levers most directly drive business results is to explore three key areas with the interactive below.

 Collecting out-of-pocket patient expenses